 However there is another box step done with one foot and then the other more independently.
 Stepping out on the right in front to the first point of the square.
 The left foot steps out to the left point and then the right steps back to the back point of the square.
 The same with the left and voila.
 A wide box step.

 You spin me right round, baby.
 There are lots of turns but the most basic turn is the step turn step.
 Simples.
 Take a step with one foot to the side, turn and then step out with the other and stop.
 I quite like the stop because you can leave the foot available for the next step.
 It always looks very sultry there, hanging out with come hither heels.
 But come a turn, come the arms.
 Using arms will help propel you to turn.
-When turns repeat like a Chaînés turn, then spotting is needed.
+When turns repeat like a Chaînés turn, (which you can learn more about in classes such as Technical ballet) then spotting is needed.
 More on that later.
 Other turns include spins, pirouettes, barrel rolls, axels, attitudes and a whole lot more.

 My most vivid grapevine memory is from going to a keep fit class in Brighton at the King Alfred Centre.
 The gym instructor in full yet hardly there Lycra with a Madonna head mic.
 To do one, face the front, you take your right foot out to the side and step left behind the left foot.
 Then right step to the right and left tap (this is simply bringing the ball of the foot to the right tap).
 Then repeat but on the other side.
 So left step to the left, right foot behind the left foot and then left step to the left.
 Right tap.
 Claps can be added and an extra jump.
 That might just be me though!
 Grapevines appear very often in warm ups and routines so it is a really good idea to master it.